InflectionPointNFT/Avastars-Contracts/docs/AvastarMinter.md

 **AvastarMinter** **↗ Extends: [AvastarTypes](AvastarTypes.md), [AccessControl](AccessControl.md)**

-Mints Avastars using the AvastarTeleporter contract on behalf of depositors
+Mints Avastars using the AvastarTeleporter contract on behalf of depositors.
+Manages accounting of depositor and franchise balances.
+Manages current generation and series.

 ## Contract Members
 **Constants & Variables**